Making your option choices in school? Get inspired and pick the future you want

 Depending on your employer, your work could cover areas such as:

-• Fire safety
+• fire safety

-• Occupational health
+• occupational health

-• Noise
+• noise

-• Safe use of machinery
+• safe use of machinery

-• Control of hazardous substances
+• control of hazardous substances

-• Develop effective policies and procedures
+• developing effective policies and procedures

-• Make regular inspections and risk assessments
+• making regular inspections and risk assessments

-• Keep records of accidents
+• keeping records of accidents

-• Advise on protective clothing and equipment
+• advising on protective clothing and equipment

-• Train employees on safety issues
+• training employees on safety issues

-• Write reports
+• writing reports

 You’d work with Health and Safety Executive inspectors and trade unions.